rhansen/node-sqlite3-wiki/Building-on-Windows.md

 Note: Microsoft is always changing the names of things so it is hard to know exactly what is needed.
 If you get through these install steps successfully please edit this wiki with how you set up Visual Studio.

-Note: you may also need the Win SDK <http://www.microsoft.com/en-us/download/details.aspx?displayLang=en&id=8279> and the
+Note: you may also need the Win SDK <http://www.microsoft.com/en-us/download/details.aspx?displayLang=en&id=8279>

 Note: Another link to Visual Studio 2010 (`wdexpress_full.exe`) is <http://go.microsoft.com/?linkid=9816758>